Free Missouri Public Records (Search Information Databases)

 Source: Missouri Office of the Secretary of State13

-Marriage Certificates and Death Certificates
+Marriage & Death Certificates

-In Missouri, there are two marriage documents available: that is a marriage statement and a marriage certificate.
 A marriage statement issued by the MDHSS displays the names of the spouses, date of marriage, and county recording.
 A copy of the certificate can only be obtained from the Recorder of Deeds in the county where the marriage was recorded.
 The process for requesting copies of the documents will be similar to the birth and death certificates.

 Like in marriage documents, there is a death statement and certificate.
 The statement may be obtained from the MDHSS.
 The certificate will be requested from the Circuit Clerk in the county where the divorce was recorded.
 The fees and process are similar to those outlined in the section above.